top of page

 Director of Aged and Community Care

 Pauline has over 15 years’ experience within Home and Community Care Services, predominately in the Aged Care Sector.
+Pauline has a Diploma of Community Services (Case Management) and a Graduate Certificate of Community Engagement.

 Pauline is deeply passionate about providing compassionate and high quality care to the aged in our community.